WEREMSOFT/raylib-wiki-fork/Install-on-GNU-Linux.md

 If you are a packager for a Distribution not listed here, please take the time and create a raylib package.

 # openSUSE
-openSUSE Tumbleweed has raylib in the official repository.
+openSUSE has raylib in the official repository.
 Install it via:

 ```
 zypper in raylib-devel
 ```

-openSUSE Leap users will have to add the [devel:libraries:c_c++ devel project](https://build.opensuse.org/project/show/devel:libraries:c_c++).
+Users of older openSUSE versions will have to add the [devel:libraries:c_c++ devel project](https://build.opensuse.org/project/show/devel:libraries:c_c++).

 Add the repo, refresh sources and install raylib:
 ```